Skip to main content

 6 mg (1.5 mg segments) is $75.00

-Three months at 4.5 mg/day is recommended before giving up on LDN.
-Many patients won’t encounter appreciable side effects at this target dose to warrant dosing up.
-However, if you want the safety-net of being able to drop down in dose for a few days without having to fill a second script, the 4.5 mg quad tablets may be ideal for you.
+If you want the safety net of dropping the dose for a few days without needing a second script, the 4.5 mg quad tablets are ideal.
 Just keep in mind that Avrio does not ship to the following states: AL, AR, IA, LA, MD, MS, NJ, ND, OK, TN, VT, WV.

 Continue reading